War of the Three Henrys: 1586

 In early 1586, Henry of Navarre's forces were far inferior to his opponents, and he sought to strengthen his position and build his army by buying time and avoiding a general engagement.
-To that end, Navarre published several declarations in which he lamented the miseries of war, denounced those fighting, and argued that he himself was not to be blamed for it, addressing the clergy (in reference to Pontius Pilate washing his hands in Mark 27:24–25) with the words: "If war delights you so much, if you prefer a battle to an argument, and a conspiracy to a council, I wash my hands of it, and the blood which may be shed shall be on your heads."
+To that end, Navarre published several declarations in which he lamented the miseries of war, denounced those fighting, and argued that he himself was not to be blamed for it, addressing the clergy (in reference to Pontius Pilate washing his hands in Matthew 27:24–25) with the words: "If war delights you so much, if you prefer a battle to an argument, and a conspiracy to a council, I wash my hands of it, and the blood which may be shed shall be on your heads."
 In February 1586, the Prince of Condé occupied La Rochelle and the isle of Oléron and turned them into Huguenot strongholds.
 In early April 1586, St. Luc, the governor of Brouage, attacked La Rochelle for 24 hours with 5,000 troops, but was forced to retreat by the Protestant defenders, losing 400 soldiers and much of his baggage.
 Condé won a costly Huguenot victory at Saintes afterwards.
 In late 1586, Armand de Gontaut, baron de Biron besieged Marans, an important town providing access to La Rochelle, during which he was wounded.
 Henry of Navarre personally came to reinforce the region's fortifications and boost morale.
 A messenger from Henry III requested both parties to cease hostilities and hold peace talks, leading Biron to withdraw and Navarre to promise to meet Henry III.
 The negotiations soon broke down amidst mistrust, not only between the two Henrys, but also between Henry III and the Catholic League (including Charles, Duke of Mayenne, one of his leading generals who failed to accomplish anything in the field and blamed Henry III for his failures).

 1587

 The Battle of Jarrie (19 August 1587) was a Catholic victory.
 Henry III sent Joyeuse into the field against Navarre, while he himself intended to meet the approaching German and Swiss armies.
-At the Battle of Coutras (20 October 1587), Navarre defeated the royal army led by Joyeuse; the duke himself was slain at the battle.
+At the Battle of Coutras (20 October 1587), Navarre, with English financial aid, defeated the royal army led by Joyeuse; the duke himself was slain at the battle.
 It was the first victory won by the Huguenots in the battlefield.
 For his part, Henry III successfully prevented the junction of the German and Swiss armies.
 The Swiss were his allies, and had come to invade France to free him from subjection; but Henry III insisted that their invasion was not in his favor, but against him, forcing them to return home.
 The Germans, led by Fabien I, Burgrave of Dohna, wanted to fight against the Duke of Guise, in order to win a victory like Coutras.
 He recruited some of the retreating Swiss, who had no scruple fighting against Guise.
 But at the Battle of Vimory (26 October 1587), Guise took the Germans by surprise, and routed them.